n150 n300 T3000 p100 p150 p300c Galaxy Sim 30 min Validated

 2. Custom Rule Sets

-Implement variants like HighLife (birth on 3,6) or Day & Night:
+Implement variants like HighLife (birth on 3,6) — rules are just PyTorch comparisons:

 def highlife_step(self, grid):